IBM-Cloud/ansible-collection-ibm/docs/ibm_compute_dedicated_host.rst

 Parameters
 ----------

+  tags (False, list, None)
+    None

-  hostname (True, str, None)
+  domain (True, str, None)
-    (Required for new resource) The host name of dedicatated host.
+    (Required for new resource) The domain of dedicatated host.

-  datacenter (True, str, None)
+  router_hostname (True, str, None)
-    (Required for new resource) The data center in which the dedicatated host is to be provisioned.
+    (Required for new resource) The hostname of the primary router that the dedicated host is associated with.

   flavor (False, str, 56_CORES_X_242_RAM_X_1_4_TB)